 Fix 6.
 Fix USB Root Hub

 The USB root hub is the software driver that lets you connect multiple USB peripherals to your computer.
 Most computers have multiple root hubs so you can share the data bus across multiple devices.
-So if the computer cannot recognize your USB drive, you can try to fix the USB root hub.
+So, if the computer cannot recognize your USB drive, try to fix the USB root hub.

 Step 1.
-Open Device Manager.
-Find the Universal Serial Bus controllers option and single-click it to expand.
+Open Device Manager, find the Universal Serial Bus controllers option and single-click it to expand it.

 Step 3.
 Go to the Power Management tab and uncheck the "Allow the computer to turn off this device to save power" option.
-Then click OK to save your change.
+Then, click OK to save your changes.

-Those six ways we mentioned above are all the possible ways said to be helpful to fix the "USB device malfunctioned and not recognized" error.
+The six ways we outlined above are all the possible ways to fix the "USB device malfunctioned and not recognized" error.

-If one of the fixes worked, you should be able to access your USB and use the saved data again.
+If one of the fixes worked, you should be able to access your USB and use the saved data on it again.

-If you have solved the problem but find data missing happened with your USB flash drive.
-You need third-party software to retrieve your data.
-Here, EaseUS disk data recovery can help even when your USB device is listed in disk management but not showing up on your computer.
-The program works well in Windows 10/8/7/XP and other previous versions.
+If you have resolved the problem but find that data is missing from your USB flash drive, you need third-party software to retrieve your data.
+Here, EaseUS disk data recovery can help when your USB device does not show up on your computer but appear in Disk Management.
+The program works very well in Windows 11/10/8/7/XP and previous versions.